San Diego Seals

-The San Diego Seals are an American professional box lacrosse team based in San Diego, California, that competes in the National Lacrosse League (NLL).
-The team plays its home games at Pechanga Arena.
-The Seals began play in the 2018-2019 season.
+The San Diego Seals are an American professional box lacrosse team based in San Diego County, California, that competes in the National Lacrosse League (NLL).
+The team plays its home games at Frontwave Arena.
+The Seals began play in the 2018–19 season.

 History

 On August 30, 2017, the NLL awarded an expansion franchise to the city of San Diego and owner Joseph Tsai, co-founder of the Chinese e-commerce platform Alibaba Group.
 Tsai, a La Jolla resident, "played lacrosse at Yale University and retains a passion for the sport."
 The franchise fee for San Diego and fellow expansion team Philadelphia Wings was a reported $5 million.

 On October 24, 2017, the name of the franchise was revealed as the San Diego Seals.